-No University policies prescribe procedures which must be followed before deans, directors, or executive managers may be discharged from these positions.A serious and intentional or reckless violation of the Policy by an Administrator who is also a tenured faculty member could form the basis for that Administrator’s dismissal for cause from the University, but only after the University complies with the Dismissal of Tenured Faculty for Cause policy.
+No University policies prescribe procedures which must be followed before deans, directors, or executive managers may be discharged from these positions.A serious and intentional or reckless violation of the Policy by an Administrator who is also a tenured faculty member could form the basis for that Administrator’s dismissal for cause from the University, but only after the University complies with the Discipline and Dismissal of Tenured Faculty for Cause policy.

 PLEASE NOTE:The Standards of Official Conduct for Deans, Separately Reporting Directors, and Executive Managers do not change, supersede, or substitute for other University policies governing conduct of Administrators.For example, an Administrator should be familiar with the Conflict of Interest in Employment policy if any of his/her relatives are employed by the University.“Relative” is defined in the attached Glossary.

 “Confidential information” means information/records whose public disclosure is restricted by law, contract, University policy, professional code, or practice within the applicable discipline or profession.Examples of information/records that are typically or often confidential include patient records; most student records and personally identifiable information about students; medical information about employees; social security numbers; human subject research records; certain financial information provided to the University in connection with a potential investment by the University; and letters of reference for appointment, reappointment, promotion, and tenure recommendations for faculty.

 “Entity” means any corporation; limited liability company; partnership; limited partnership; joint venture; sole proprietorship; firm; franchise; association; organization; holding company; joint stock company; foundation; receivership; business, real estate, or other trust; estate; or other legal entity, however organized, private or public, for-profit or not-for-profit, but excluding the University or any entity controlled by or affiliated with the University.